NM71/Video-Game-Recommendation-System-main/README.md

 The aim of the project is to provide video game suggestions based on user input: game title and platform (optional).
 This effort will benefit individuals who want to explore and find new games.

-The recommendation model is built using "NearestNeighbors", an unsupervised machine learning algorithm that uses distance computation to measure similarity or dissimilarity between the data points.
+The recommendation model is built using "NearestNeighbors", a supervised machine learning algorithm that uses distance computation to measure similarity or dissimilarity between the data points.

 1. Calculate the distance between the input and each data point in a dataset
 2. Select the data points with the smallest distance as the nearest neighbors